 Dr. Hilton Becker is recognized as a world expert in breast lift surgery.
 He has published several articles as well as written chapters in plastic surgery textbooks on breast lift surgery.

-Dr. Becker is the pioneer of the “Scarless” breast lift procedure also known as the Sub–areolar mastopexy, which is an improved variation of the Circum-areolar mastopexy.
+Dr. Becker is the pioneer of the “Scarless” breast lift in Florida procedure also known as the Sub–areolar mastopexy, which is an improved variation of the Circum-areolar mastopexy.
 In this procedure an incision is made around the areola.
 By using buried tension releasing sutures scarring is minimized.
 He has published two articles on the subject.

 The ‘Scarless’ Breast Lift